egead/bamboo/README.md

 ### Index

 * **corrfuncs.py** -> correlation functions
+* **RollingCorr.ipynb** -> Using rolling windows to do the same thing as in TimeLagCorr.ipynb but with rolling
 * **TimeLagCorr.ipynb** -> Notebook about how some of the functions on corrfuncs.py work and derived.
 Basic testing of timelagcorr function
 * **Mean_TimeWindows.ipynb** -> Notebook that resamples data on 1, 5 and 10 minute timewindows using .mean() (ie. Takes the mean value when resampling)
 * **Last_TimeWindows.ipynb** -> Just like Mean_TimeWindows.ipynb but takes the last value on the given time window.